rahuljroy/rahuljroy.github.io/Readme.txt

 Find my website at https://rjroy196.github.io/

 It is still in progress.
-Pleae bear with the unknown content from the template.
+Pleae mind the unknown content from the template.

 Template Name: Day
 Template URL: https://bootstrapmade.com/day-multipurpose-html-template-for-free/